 Velma is the first to find a clue as she spots wet footprints, much like the grumpy guard had earlier.
 Following the footprints, Velma, Freddy and Daphne come to a dead end, but the footprints seem to go past the wall they’ve come to.
 They also see two of the ghostly traitors racing towards them.
 Before they can investigate the dead end for a secret passage, they rush away from the spooky ghosts.

 Scooby has a bit of luck as he finds a dinosaur skeleton and immediately gets to gnawing away at it.
-I don’t think Scooby ever got the memo that dinosaur bones are fossilized and made out of rocks and minerals, but it’s still funny nonetheless.
+I don’t think Scooby ever got the memo that dinosaur bones are actually fossilised and made out of rocks and minerals, but it\’s still funny nonetheless.
 Destroying the skeleton (his second time since ‘What a Night for a Knight’, they are soon haunted and chased by the ghost of William Demont.